BITFORCE-IT/WildFlyApp/README.md

     The Dockerfile him self.

 ## Description
-What is happening here?
+What is happens here?
 It's very simple.
 This container does two things.

-1. It build a docker container based on jboss/wildfly.
+1. It builds a docker container based on jboss/wildfly.
 In the build process the application server is started one time and the CLI is used to configure the application server.
-Doing this it places placeholders in configuration file which are later replaced by environment variables on start up.
+Doing this it places placeholders in configuration file which are later replaced by environment variables during start up.

 2. On start, the container uses his own entrypoint script, which checks environment and replaces environment variables with placeholders in configuration files and then